gveettil/movie-accuracy/README.md

 **What it does:**
 - Uses Selenium to scrape https://www.imdb.com/list/ls021398170/
-- Handles infinite scroll to load all 250 movies
+- Handles infinite scroll to load movies
 - Creates Movies table with title field
-- Inserts all movie titles at once
+- Processes 25 movies per run (buffered batches)
+- Tracks progress and resumes from where it left off

-**How many times to run:** ONCE
+**How many times to run:** MULTIPLE TIMES (10+ times to import all ~250 movies)
-- Fetches all ~250 movies in a single run
+- Processes 25 movies per run
-- Creates the foundation for the database
+- Run until you see: "All movies have already been imported!"

 **Command:** `python importmovielist.py`

 ---

 ### 2. `tmdbdata.py` - TMDB Data Fetcher
-**Purpose:** Fetches detailed movie data from TMDB API for movies in the database and creates normalized genre structure.
+**Purpose:** Fetches detailed movie data from TMDB API for movies in the database and creates normalized genre and release date structures.

 **What it does:**
 - Searches TMDB for each movie title
 - Creates Genres and MovieGenres tables (normalized many-to-many structure)
+- Creates ReleaseDates and MovieReleaseDates tables (normalized many-to-many structure)
 - Updates Movies table with: tmdb_id, release_date, revenue, overview
 - Normalizes genre data (NO duplicate genre strings!)
+- Normalizes release date data (NO duplicate date strings!)
 - Processes 25 movies per run (API rate limiting)

 **How many times to run:** MULTIPLE TIMES (10+ times to fetch data for all ~250 movies)